wortelus/xplane-streamdeck/README.md

 # X-Plane Stream Deck Manager
 ![main screen](misc/main.jpg)

 This is a manager for X-Plane <-> Elgato Stream Deck connection.
-Developed on Python 3.10 for X-Plane 11.51.
+Developed on Python 3.10 for X-Plane 11.

+**X-Plane 12 Ready**

 This software includes rich set of features for robust control of the simulator cockpit.